 So what’s the solution?

-The golden rule in any interaction is to be interesting, but more important, be interested.
+The golden rule in any interaction is to be interesting, but more importantly, be interested.

-If you want to effectively enlist your employees into your vision and earn their loyalty follow these simple steps into all your interactions:
+To effectively enlist your employees into your vision and earn their loyalty follow these simple steps:

 Be curious.
 Ask open-ended questions.
 Request honest but constructive feedback.
 Be mindful of the tone of your voice and the language you use.
 Don’t turn what’s meant to be a conversation into an interrogation or inquisition.
 Be careful not to violate their trust.

 Be genuinely interested in what the person has to say.
 Don’t ask a great question and then promptly switch off until it is time to ask your next beautifully crafted question.
 Listen attentively, to the words they use, the silences between the words, and all the non-verbal cues that often say more than the words themselves.
 Seek to understand even if you don’t agree.
 Ask follow on questions, reflect back on what they’ve said and show empathy.
 Make them feel acknowledged.

 The two previous steps should help you take a giant leap forward in recognising the deep-seated issues impacting your business.
 You’ll come away with insight and ideas that could change the way your business operates.
 It could help evolve your business into one that is admired from within and outside.